Shilin-Yuan/Shilin-Yuan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a postdoctoral research fellow in the Department of Decisions, Operations and Technology at Chinese University of Hong Kong, collaborating with Prof. Xiting Gong.
+I am currently a postdoctoral fellow in the Department of Decisions, Operations and Technology at Chinese University of Hong Kong, collaborating with Prof. Xiting Gong.
 I received a PhD degree in Operations Research from Tsinghua University and a BS degree in Mathematics and Applied Mathematics from Huazhong Univerity of Science and Technology.

 My research interests lie broadly in data-driven learning and optimization, and asymptotic analysis, with a particular emphasis on the application of these methods in the field of inventory and revenue management.